Lawstorant/cpu-stats/README.md

-## cpu-stats
+# cpu-stats
-basic bash script that shows some CPU information in a colorful way
+basic bash script that shows some CPU information in a pleasant way

-# configuration
+## Configuration
 The configuration file is located at `~/.config/cpu-stats.conf`.
 Options are self-explonatory.